• battery

 But if you hop in the driver’s seat and turning the key doesn’t result in the satisfying crank-over and exhaust rumble, it could be a common problem – a flat battery.

-What might be causing your car battery keep draining?
+What might be causing your car battery to keep draining?

-Learn more about the three main causes for a frequently drained battery.
+Learn more about the three main causes of a frequently drained battery.

 A flat battery can often be attributed to it being old.
 While the battery might be faulty and need to be replaced, a bad battery can also be caused by other symptoms as well.